In the vein of lifehacker and their take on hacking the library I thought I would pass along some tips on how to maximize your local public library.

 Did you know that most libraries can almost any book in the United States through a process called Interlibrary Loan (ILL for short)?
 Need some obscure title that is out of print?
 We can get it.
 Looking for some genealogy information and it's only in that one book in New York?
 We can get that too.
 If we don't have it, you can even check what library does on Worldcat.org.
 The turnaround time is often amazing.
 My library gets it back to you 10 days from a request ON AVERAGE!

-4. Don't know what to read, ask us or Ask us anything, really!
+4. Don't know what to read, ask us, or ask us anything, really!

 5. Be our Friend and you get a longer check-out (teachers and homeschoolers too)

 Almost every library has an organization called the Friends of the Library.
 They are there to help support the library for special projects, marketing, and more.
 If you don't have time to give, you can just pay for a membership.
 Membership usually entails longer check-out periods.
-Yes that's right, it means you can have your favorite book for 28 days instead of 14 often for as little as $10 a year!
+Yes, that's right, it means you can have your favorite book for 28 days instead of 14 often for as little as $10 a year!
 Another secret is that if you are a teacher or a homeschooler, you can the same privledge, but for you it is free!
 You just need your teaching certificate or affidavit for homeschooling.

 6. Ask us for services

-We rely on feedback from customers so if you want the library to have certain resources or services, ask for them.
+We rely on feedback from patrons, so if you want the library to have certain resources or services, ask for them.
 Some libraries can even provide services at a cost.
 For instance, we sell flash drives for $5.
 It has a 256mb memory and holds the equivalent of 88 floppy disks.
 Yes this is not free, but it much cheaper and much valuable.
 Sometimes budgets don't allow for changes, but it doesn't hurt to ask.
 You may be surprised.

 7. Return books